Partial differential equations to determine elasto-plastic stress-strain behavior from measured kinematic fields: Case study: necking of a uniaxial tensile specimen

-To validate the inverse problem approach, we follow the same broad methodology explained in \cite{Cameron2021}.
+The following methodology, explained in \cite{Cameron2021}, is implemented to validate the equations and numerical method.
 First, we run a forward problem computation using a commercial finite element solver which outputs the stress and displacement fields (\cref{ssec:forwardproblem}).
-Second, we export the displacement field to use as input to the inverse problem.
-We use this, along with the boundary conditions, to calculate the stress-field using the inverse problem equations (\cref{ssec:inverseproblem}).
-Third, we compare the stress field output from the forward problem, with that output from the inverse problem to assess the accuracy (\cref{ssec:results}).
+Second, we export the full field kinematics to use as input to the inverse problem.
+We use this, along with the boundary conditions, to calculate the stress-field using \cref{eq:systemall} (\cref{ssec:inverseproblem}).
+Third, we compare the stress field output from the forward problem, with that output from the inverse problem, to assess the accuracy (\cref{ssec:results}).